jaipandya/SublimeTutor/tutorial/README.md

 If you want to see contents of this tutorial, you can open contents.md anytime.

-[^git]: Git is a version control system - https://git-scm.com/
+[1]: https://git-scm.com/ "Git is a version control system"